Jewish Studies and Social Work

 Students are required to take a minimum of 72 credits in total.

-At JTS, a minimum of 27 credits are taken, to which 6 credits are transferred from Columbia University’s School of Social Work (CSSW).
+The JTS MA consists of 33 credits, of which 6 credits are transferred from Columbia University’s School of Social Work (CSSW).
 In order to fulfill the Kekst Graduate School and program requirements, a student may also need to take additional prerequisite Hebrew-language courses.

 At CSSW, a minimum of 45 credits must be completed—depending on the method of concentration.
 Field work is an integral part of the total educational experience at CSSW, providing students opportunities to use the theoretical content learned in courses.